 What causes gynaecomastia?

 Frustratingly, the extra fat and duct tissue stored in the chest is not easily removed with healthy eating or exercise.
-In most cases, any fat and/or breast tissue is generally located outside the muscle wall and can be removed simply and quickly by liposuction.
+In most cases, any fat and/or breast tissue is generally located outside the muscle wall and can be removed simply and quickly with liposuction.

 In rare cases, a small excision may be required to remove glandular breast tissue.